 You will need to supply valid input for all four fields in order for the ftp transaction to be successful.
 When you click OK, the SMS will create the boot image, save it to a "txt" file, and ftp it to the specified location.

-Now we are ready to bring up a session (either telnet or hyperterm) to the Brick serial port.
-Once connected to the Brick, the following message is displayed:
+6 Now we are ready to bring up a session (either telnet or hyperterm) to the Brick serial port.
+Once connected to the Brick, you will see:

-brick> - This Brick is in factory-ship state.
-Bootstrap the brick
+Brick> - This Brick is in factory-ship state.
+Bootstrap the Brick